King Abdullah Petroleum Studies and Research Centre / Zaha Hadid Architects

 Less Specs

-From the architect.
+Text description provided by the architects.
 KAPSARC (King Abdullah Petroleum Studies and Research Centre) is a non-profit institution for independent research into policies that contribute to the most effective use of energy to provide social wellbeing across the globe.

 KAPSARC develops policies and economic frameworks that reduce the environmental impact and overall costs of energy supply and enable practical technology-based solutions to use energy more efficiently.